HaroldMills/Vesper/docs/tutorial.rst

 *classification* is an annotation that classifies the contents of a clip.
 For example, classification annotation might have the name "Classification" and a value like "Call" or "Noise".

+A *tag* marks a clip as belonging to a set of clips.
+A tag has a name that can be used to refer to the set.
+For example, you might use a tag named "Review" to mark clips that you want to review with a collaborator, and a tag named "Export" to mark clips for which you want to export audio files.

 Stations and devices
 --------------------